Pauan/rust-signals/README.md

    let signal2 = my_state.signal();
    ```

-   When the `Mutable` changes, *all* of its signals will change as well.
-This turns out
+   When the `Mutable` changes, *all* of its Signals will change as well.

-   to be very useful in practice: it's common to put your program's state inside of a
+   This turns out to be very useful in practice: it's common to put your program's state inside
-   `Mutable` (or multiple `Mutable`s) and then share it in various places throughout your
+   of a `Mutable` (or multiple `Mutable`s) and then share it in various places throughout your
    program.

 3. You cannot be notified when a `Mutable` changes, but you can get/set its current value.